jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 [![Puntuka, bertsolariak](bertsolariak_.jpg)](https://www.youtube.com/watch?v=mC6YQ9_aVrs)

-# Doinus: creation and characteristics
+Did you notice that the base used by both of the bertsolari is the same?
+This base is could doinu(a).
 Doinus are transmitted from generation to generation, and it is very important for bertsolaris to know them well, because they need to use the doinu suggested by the **gaijartzaile** (moderator) or the other bertsolaris to sing their bertsoz.

-## How are doinus created?

-## Can we improvise over the improvisation?
+### Can we improvise over the improvisation?

 Bertsoz are like rap, the rap battle happens on the fly, there is no script to follow.
 This means the abbility of the bertsolari to improvise becomes the cornerstone of the bertso.
 However, the base, the doinu, is already known by everyone, it is something fixed, rigid.